-(i) Birth Mother
+(i) Maternity Leave

-A pregnant employee shall be entitled to up to seventeen (17) consecutive weeks of maternity leave and up to thirty-five (35) consecutive weeks of parental leave, all without pay.
+A pregnant employee shall be entitled to up to seventeen (17) consecutive weeks of maternity leave and up to sixty-one (61) consecutive weeks of parental leave, all without pay.
 The parental leave must immediately follow the maternity leave.
-In the event the birth mother dies or is totally disabled, an employee who is a parent of the child shall be entitled to both maternity and parental leave without pay.
+In the event the birthing parent dies or is totally disabled, an employee who is a parent of the child shall be entitled to both maternity and parental leave without pay.